Overview#

 The CGNS Library contains source code for the Mid-Level Library, the CGIO core, and the ADF and HDF5 implementations, plus CMake and configure scripts for building the library for a variety of platforms.

 The CGNS documentation may be accessed via the CGNS Documentation home page.
-In addition to current version, documentation may also be available for the previous and beta versions of CGNS.
-All the CGNS documentation is available in HTML form (PDF is no longer being supported except for the SIDS).
+In addition to the current version, documentation may also be available for the previous and beta versions of CGNS.
+All the CGNS documentation is available in HTML form (PDF is no longer supported except for the SIDS).

 In addition to the CGNS documentation itself, several conference papers and slide presentations are available, as well as minutes from the CGNS meetings and telecons.